• Skip to primary navigation

 Making this pie is so simple and only takes about five minutes.

-Ingredients for derby pie combined together in a large white bowl.
+Ingredients for derby pie combined together in a large mixing bowl.

 An unbaked Kentucky derby pie sitting on a white marble table.

-STEP 2: Pour the derby pie filling into a prepared pie crust and bake.
+STEP 2: Pour the derby pie filling into a prepared pie crust.
+Place your pie pan on a cookie sheet and bake according to the directions below.

 Baking Tip

-The pie will be done when the outer edge is set and the center is still slightly jiggly.
+The pie will be done when the edges of the pie crust are golden brown and the outer edge of the filling is set and the center is still slightly jiggly.
+Let the pie cool completely before slicing.

 The pie will keep well at room temperature for about 3 days.
 Just make sure to cover it with aluminum foil or plastic wrap.